Research

 Note: This work was based on my Master's dissertation under the supervision of Prof. Vincent Han, with a previous title as "Trading by Charts: A Multivariate CNN System to Predict Retail Investor Trading".
 Currently, I am working with Manuela to revise the paper significantly and explore the current direction.
 The work is now at a very early stage and it is my pleasure that this has been accepted by and presented at a series of distinguished economics and finance conferences, including the 45th International Symposium on Forecasting, the Ninth PKU-NUS Annual International Conference on Quantitative Finance and Economics, 4th Digital Economy Forum of the China Society of World Economics, 2nd CUFE International Doctoral Forum, etc.

-Other (for self-interests)
+Other Research (for self-interests)

 “Understanding Financial Markets by Ancient Chinese Wisdom” (Sole Author)